uninth/check_if_ssl_cert_has_expired/README.md

 # Readme

 Quick and dirty test if ssl certs are about to expire.
-Requires _GNU date_ and _mutt_.
-Tested on OSX (use brew to install gnudate and mutt) and Linux.
-Direct access to the server is required (doesn't work with NAT or files)
+The bash script requires _GNU date_ and is tested on OSX, Linux and OpenBSD.

 The report looks this way